The Eye - Planetarium Programs

 Stars Over Star City Series

-Stars Over Star City is a monthly series, featuring speakers and custom shows guided by researchers, scientists, experts, and explorers as they guide audiences through their special topics, accompanied by a full dome show and immersive visuals.
+Stars Over Star City series features speakers and custom shows guided by researchers, scientists, experts, and explorers as they guide audiences through their special topics, accompanied by a full dome show and immersive visuals.
 Special event tickets are available in advance online and on-site.

 *Resident Astrophysicist Specials: Take a guided and curated tour through the night sky!
 With our Stars over Star City series, learn about the seasonal changes to the stars, local astronomical phenomena, our planetary neighbors, and more!
 Our traditional star show hosts a rotating list of topics that will be sure to appeal to all space enthusiasts.
 You’ll even have the opportunity to ask your host all of your burning space questions!